jovontew/WHSTechNotes/journal.md

 # january 22, 2025
 they can make ther website more safe for people.
 I can use thus for something if I have my own website like it.
 I would create a way that can make people use the app have a privacy mode when they get the app.

+# febuary 3, 2024
+To check the plane and make sure everything is secure.
+Make sure everything is where its need to be and everything is right.
+Thats what I think to be more safe.